benthorner/enumerable_juice/README.md

 enumerable_juice
 ================

-A set of extensions to get the juice out of Ruby Enumerables
+A set of extensions to get the juice out of Ruby Enumerables.

+The documentation can be found [here](http://www.rubydoc.info/github/benthorner/enumerable_juice "Enumerable Juice Documentation").

 Install
 =======